jbharwood/mern-login/allstar-frontend/README.md

 ## Description:

-This is the backend for a working hours application.
+This is the frontend for a working hours application.

 This app uses Node.JS, MongoDb to create an API for an end user application.
 The application will have users to supply their working hours to the API.